 Strauss & Howe would remind us here that people from history aren’t 40-55 years old all their lives.
 They’re certainly in that range when we read about them in the traditional historical contest, when they’re pulling the levers of power, making economic change, fighting injustice, prosecuting unjust wars, etc. But middle-aged men were all young kids once — growing up together during a world war, admiring the generation then fighting that war, watching those same people build an empire, then positioning themselves in young adulthood to inherit the world and attendant conventions that haven taken hold.

-But there is always a generation in between parents and their children, a generation with entirely different couplet relations.
+But there is always a generation in between parents and their children, a generation with entirely different characteristics and couplet relations.

 If he’d had the chance to read Strauss and Howe, I bet my dad would better understand and articulate his own misgivings about where he’d been obliged to live his American life, generationally.
 Or maybe he would’ve been cool with it; he was never a bitter man.
 Either way we could have shared a bowl and talked about it at length…